Limitations on liability

 Is a deductible or basket common?

-Frequency/market practice: Baskets are becoming increasingly common.
-Deductibles are fairly common.
+Frequency/market practice: Both are common.

 Is a de minimis common?